 Required Procedures For Teens

 - “Letter of intent to hire” must be obtained from all prospective employers.
-The letter must outline hours worked.
+The letter must outline the hours worked.

-- Teen and/or parent/guardian must bring this letter to an issuing officer at minor’s school or school district to obtain the required work permit.
+- Teen and/or parent/guardian must bring this letter to an issuing officer at the minor’s school or school district to obtain the required work permit.